LowellInstruments/ddt/README.md

 - ``Click menu / Preferences / Screen Saver``.
 Next to "mode", you can disable it.
 Use a mouse in case the drop-down does not open properly.
 - Remove the Bluetooth and software updater icons from the upper panel.
 To do this, right-click on them.
 - ``Click menu / Preferences / mouse and keyboard settings / 500`` to slo down the requirements to double-click.
+- ``Click menu / Preferences > Raspberry Pi Configuration > Localisation > Timezone`` to set your timezone.
-- You can now run the ``ddc`` tool to configure your DDH behavior.
+- Run the ``ddc`` tool to make sure all the configuration is OK.